Castle Hill Baptist Church

 By the mid-20th century the condition of the 1866 church building was causing serious concern.
 Woodworm had ravaged parts of the structure and dry rot was becoming a constant problem.
 The church membership had again shrunk and there was a severe danger of a re-run of the problems of 1820.
 The question of what to do about the old building was a seemingly insolvable problem due to the lack of monetary resources of the church.

 In the end a new church building was erected, but the process of realising that project was a long one which began in 1970.
 In that year the pub which was then next door to the church came on the market.
 Through various trials, including the church secretary lending the church his pension fund, the pub and its accompanying car park were purchased.
 The purchase taxed the funds of the church to their utmost, limiting options until the loan was paid off.
 Further new premises were bought in 1976 when the church hall of the parish church of St Nicholas came on the market.
 The former pub saw use as general purpose church rooms, the church hall saw use for youth work and the car park was immensely helpful in the congested centre of Warwick.
 However the condition of the 1866 building was still deteriorating.
 By 1986 its condition had deteriorated so much that it was no longer safe to use for services.
 Sunday services were moved to the church hall in Gerard Street purchased a decade earlier.

 The late 1980s and early 1990s saw progress begin in earnest on the new building.
 In 1993 Warwick Town Council, backed by English Heritage, stated that the 1866 building must be preserved, given its historic nature.
 The planning application for the new building was rejected.
 After more struggles, including with the Royal Fine Art Commission, a revised planning application for the new building was approved in 1997.
 Funding for the estimated £650,000 building cost was raised through a combination of congregation giving, charitable grants and bank loans.
 In April 1998 a final service was held in the old church before demolition.
 The new building was completed just under a year later.

 The church has undergone a renaissance in its new building and holds many events including two Sunday services, a playgroup, toddlers' group, prayer meeting and youth group.
 In 2019 it was decided that both the church and the church hall would undergo £86,000 worth of re-furbishing in 2020.
-The current minister of the church is Reverend Peter Burns.
+The current minister of the church is Reverend Kevin Johnson.